Preview of Christmas at Pemberley

-“You make the assumption that I mean Mrs. Darcy harm.
+“You make the assumption I mean Mrs. Darcy harm.
 I never said I would openly criticize the chit.
-I simply said that Darcy’s ire wouldn’t deter me.
-Would you prefer that I ask Mrs. Darcy’s witless mother?”
+I simply said Darcy’s ire wouldn’t deter me.
+Would you prefer I ask Mrs. Darcy’s witless mother?”

 “Except for uninvited guests,” she observed.

 “That’s more than half of those in attendance,” Edward responded.
-“Darcy isn’t likely to be happy with the alteration in his plans.”
+“Darcy is not likely to be happy with the alteration in his plans.”

 “I suppose that means me.”